Jordifusbel/hello-world/README.md

 # hello-world
 This is my first *repository*
-, i'm a student trying to learn to code in order to become an **MVP**
+, i'm a student trying to learn to code in order to become an **mvp**

 I started to use GitHub in order to complete some assignments from my classes in [IES Francesc de Borja Moll](http://www.iesfbmoll.org/)